Lachiemckbioinfo/KEGGChem/README.md

 ### Structure
  Compound .mol and .kcf files can be downloaded from the KEGG database using the structure argument (`-s` or `--structure`).
 These are saved in the KEGG_downloads directory, and local versions will be saved in the results directory.
 This command cannot be used with the compound or reaction modes.

+### Pubchem
+Using the ```--pubchem``` arguement enables KEGGChem to retrieve data from Pubchem using PubChemPy, including SIDs (substance IDs), CIDs (compound IDs), and SMILES.
+This argument is required in order to use the ```--sdf``` argument.
+The SID search will search each compound for SID codes, and each SID for CID codes.
+CIDs are then searched for molecular formulas, and both canonical and isomeric SMILES.
+These results are saved in the "pubchem_substances.txt" and "pubchem_compounds.txt" files, respectively.

+### SDF
+SDF files can be downloaded from PubChem using the ```--sdf``` argument.
+This requires the ```--pubchem``` argument, which requires KEGGChem to be on compound mode.
+SDF files are stored in the SDF subdirectory of the Results directory.

 ## Legal